codeurs/social-feed/readme.md

 - Implemented media: Twitter, Facebook, Instagram
 - Returns items in simple format
 - Gets information (id, service, thumbnail) on attached video/images from: youtube, vine, instagram, vimeo
+- Get an id from an url of a post

 ## Example